Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 ### Using: HTML, CSS, JavaScript, Python, Django, Flask, Bootstrap, PostgreSQL, Stripe

-#### Purpose - In this project, you'll build a full-stack site based around business logic used to control a centrally-owned dataset.
-You will set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.
+#### Purpose - This project will build a full-stack site based around business logic used to control a centrally-owned dataset.
+Including an authentication mechanism and the provision paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.
 ---

 ## Project Summary:
 ### The goal of this project is to design and create an image printing, e-commerce web based application.
 This will be done using Python on the Django framework, written in HTML & Css and using JavaScript for further functionality.
 The main goal of the web app owner will be to provide a platform for customers to upload their image files to be printed (and possibly framed) and then purchased using a secure payment which allows user profiles to persist a shopping bag and return to checkout at a future time.

-### Link to Live Site - ""
+### Link to Live Site - "#"